narsisn/SnapMode/README.md

 - It proposes a disentangled feature extraction method through a deep convolutional generative adversarial networks (DCGANs) for content-based image indexing and retrieval.
 - It provides a solution to power embedding similarity search through the Milvus engine

-please visit the system using the following URL:
+Please visit the system using the following URL:

 **https://www.snapmode.ir/**

+**Unfortunately, due to the commercial nature of the product, I can not share its code**

 # system architecture